Research groups

 HAIF doctoral researchers will perform novel research under scientifically distinguished and experienced supervisors.
 HAIF doctoral researchers get access to world-class research infrastructure such as high-performance computing offered by the Finnish CSC – IT Center for Science Ltd.

-Below you can find a short description of each participating research group and the potential dissertation topics they offer.
+Below you can find a short description of each participating research group.

 Prof.